ShannonHeylmun/site/content/posts/designing_ergonomic_apis.md

 Their authors made them work, and then they made them better.
 The crates that are incredible works of engineering today have stood the test of time.
 They are examples of what can be accomplished with a lot of time, effort, and dedication.
-They have fixed the papercuts reported by thousands of users.
+The authors have fixed the papercuts reported by thousands of users.
 Issues that they never considered when writing their libraries have been reported and fixed.
-They have been polished to a mirror sheen and are a joy to use because so many of the things that were obviously wanting in previous iterations have been addressed.
+These crates have been polished to a mirror sheen and are a joy to use because so many of the things that were obviously wanting in previous iterations have been addressed.
 Someone already found the rough edges that you were going to run into, and either fixed the issue themselves, or reported the issue to the authors who did.